gaelgoth/citron-appimage-builder/readme.md

 ## Troubleshooting

-- Verify internet connectivity or possible outages from both the Citron repository and all the external dependencies if the build process fails.
+- If the build process fails, check your internet connection and verify that the Citron repository and external dependencies are accessible.
 Check the [Citron Discord](https://discord.gg/VcSDxrBYUJ) community for more information.

 ## Credits